aashwinr/simplified-md-to-html/README.md

 - The syntax for this version of this simplified markdown is slightly different from the original.
 - It is trivial to modify the code in order to support the original syntax, I just think this is more clear.

+> ## Converter
+- The converter just provides a basic html file with no styles.
+- To style the quotes target the `quote` class

 > ## Syntax

 #### Top Level Elements